top of page

 Our Work

-The Ethnic Minority Well-being Centre is an initiative of the Hong Kong SAR Government, commencing in December 2023.
-As announced in the Chief Executive's 2022 Policy Address, a service centre will be set up on a trial basis to provide emotional support and counselling for ethnic minorities to further enhance the support for them.
+The Ethnic Minority Well-being Centre is an initiative of the Hong Kong SAR Government which commenced in December 2023.
+As announced in the Chief Executive's 2022 Policy Address, a service centre was up on a trial basis to provide emotional support and counselling for ethnic minorities to further enhance the support for them.

 The Ethnic Minority Well-being Centre offers free one-to-one counselling available for all ethnic minorities in Hong Kong.

-The service is provided by counsellors and sessions are conducted in English, Hindi, Urdu and Nepali.
+The service is provided by counsellors and sessions are conducted in English, Hindi, Urdu, Nepali, and Tamil.

 Some common issues our clients come to talk to us about are: